isomerpages/nrf-psta/index.md

   and inspiring the next generation.
 image: /images/isomer-logo.svg
 permalink: /
-notification: Nominations for the President's Science and Technology Awards 2024 is now closed.
-Follow NRF LinkedIn for updates on our evaluation and reveal of the award recipients!
+notification: Stay updated here or follow NRF on LinkedIn for the latest on the award receipients' reveal.
 sections:
   - hero:
       title: President's Science and Technology Awards 2024